Learning-based Moving Horizon Estimation through Differentiable Convex Optimization Layers: Introduction

-In order to control complex safety-critical dynamical systems, as, e.g., flexible and efficient manufacturing systems or power systems, it is necessary to have access to an accurate estimate of the state of the system.
-A commonly used state estimation approach is Kalman filtering \cite{Kalman1960}, with an optimal closed-from solution for linear systems with Gaussian disturbances and measurement noise.
-An alternative approach is moving horizon estimation (MHE), where a trajectory of state estimates is optimized online to explain the observed outputs with minimal disturbance and noise values, with the last state in the trajectory being the current state estimate~\cite{Rawlings2019}.
+In order to control complex safety-critical dynamical systems, such as, e.g., flexible and efficient manufacturing systems or power systems, it is necessary to have access to an accurate estimate of the state of the system.
+A commonly used state estimation approach is Kalman filtering \citep{Kalman1960}, with an optimal closed-form solution for linear systems with Gaussian disturbances and measurement noise.
+An alternative approach is moving horizon estimation (MHE), where a trajectory of state estimates is optimized online to explain the observed outputs with minimal disturbance and noise values, with the last state in the trajectory being the current state estimate~\citep{Rawlings2019}.
 In contrast to Kalman filtering, an MHE approach allows us to handle different distributions of the uncertainty and explicitly consider physical constraints on states and uncertainties.
-Additionally, MHE is a promising approach, especially for nonlinear state estimation, since it provides stability properties of the state estimate with respect to the true system state~\cite{Mueller2017}.
+Additionally, MHE is a promising approach, especially for nonlinear state estimation, since it provides robust stability properties, see, e.g.,~\citep{Mueller2017,Schiller2022}.